frenchy64/frenchy64.github.io/_posts/2013-08-16-first-steps-with-core-typed.markdown

 # Conclusion

-Immutability in Clojure reduces the cognitive load of programming.
+Immutability reduces the cognitive load of programming.
 It also helps analysis tools verify invariants about your code without particularly sophisticated techniques.

-Interestingly, tailoring your code to convince Typed Clojure of invariants surrounding mutable code often results in clearer, more obviously correct code.
+Refactoring code to take advantage of immutability often results in clearer, more obviously correct code.

 Your readers will thank you for it.